operatortwo/Midi_File/README.md

 ### Realtime visualisation on keyboard

 ![Midi_File_Keyboard](https://user-images.githubusercontent.com/88147904/137457844-6094b904-f9f8-44d1-b991-126acfe62260.PNG)

 ---

 ### Eventlist by track
 ![Midi_File_EventList](https://user-images.githubusercontent.com/88147904/137457014-7d88996d-5cf6-423b-89fe-aa15a2759e8e.PNG)

-This is only a view, no editing is availabe
+This is only a view, no editing is available

 ---

 ### Tracks can be muted
 ![Midi_File_Mute](https://user-images.githubusercontent.com/88147904/137457033-db12035c-6942-4fc9-b65a-dafc4bd8f2ac.PNG)
 In this example, only bass and drums are played